-In terms of features, every LS comes as standard with power-adjustable heated and ventilated seats, a power moonroof, dual-zone climate control, and a 12.3-inch touchscreen infotainment system with Apple CarPlay, Android Auto, and built-in navigation.
+The standard specifications on each LS include power-adjustable heated and ventilated seats, a power moonroof, dual-zone climate control, a 12.3-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto, and built-in navigation.
 The F Sport gets LFA-inspired dials and sportier interior trim.
-The 500h adds a 23-speaker Mark Levinson sound system and 20-inch noise-reduction wheels.

 On the safety side, all models get forward collision detection with auto braking, blind-spot monitoring, low-light pedestrian and daytime cyclist detection, lane departure alert with steering assist, all-speed adaptive cruise control, road sign assist, and lane tracing assist.